Why is Tummy Time Important?

 How much tummy time does my baby need?

 When you first begin tummy time, you can start by placing your baby on their belly for up to 3-5 minutes.
 If your baby gets fussy before 3 minutes it’s okay to stop tummy time and try again at a later time.

 You should provide tummy time 2-4 times a day.

 As your baby tolerates tummy time, you can increase the time they spend on their tummy.

 The amount of tummy time you give your baby should increase as your baby gets older.

-You’re baby should be spending about 20-30 minutes a day on their tummy by around 3 months of age.
+Your baby should be spending about 60 minutes, total, a day on their tummy by around 3 months of age.